jdimpson/restlog/README.md

 ## JSON config file
 `datapt` is used to get one data point when a *collect* command is run.
 It is provided to `curl -sS` if it looks like a URL.
 If it doesn't look like a URL, it will be executed as a command (so you can write your own custom script).
 The output of this curl/command will be appended to the `currentset` file.

 `hed` is an optional value that, if it looks like a URL, will be used to grab the column labels for suitable a set of data points.
 This value will be used when creating new `currentset` files.
-If it's not a URL, it will be interpretted as the the literal header line itself.
+If it's not a URL, it will be interpretted as the literal header line itself.
 If this value is set to *null* no header line will be added to new data set files.

 `currentset` is the file that data points are stored in when a *collect* command is run.
 It will be in the `outputdir`.
 Each new point gets appended to the bottom.
 The output of `hed` will be put at the top each time the file is created.
 The file will archived or deleted when `rotate` command is run.

-`outputdir` is the directory where all other files will be written and stored to.
+`outputdir` is the directory where all data files will be written and stored to, specifically `currentset`, `previousset` if configured, and archive files, if `archive` is true.
 It's safe to put the JSON config file there if you like.
 If you move this directory, you must manually update the value for `outputdir` in the associated JSON config file.

 `numretries` is the number of times a `datapt` REST URL will be retried if an error is encountered by `curl`, or if the `datapt` command returns an error (non-zero exit code).
 Note that, in the case where `datapt` is a command that returned an error, any standard output that it generates will not be appended to the `currentset` log.

-`archive` is a boolean (defaulting to true) that, when a *rotate* command is run, will cause the `currentset` file to be renamed (or copied, if `previousset` is set) to the current year-month-day-hour-minute (and will copy the file extension if present).
+`archive` is a boolean (defaulting to true) that, when a *rotate* command is run, will cause the `currentset` file to be renamed (or copied, if `previousset` is set) to the current year-month-day-hour-minute (and will copy the file extension if present) in `outputdir`.
 If this value is set to false, no archive will be made.

 `previousset` is a file that the `currentset` will be renamed to when `rotate` command is run.
 Note that it will be renamed to this file (not copied).
 This will happen regardless of what value `archive` is.
+This may not be valuable to anyone but me, but I like to have "today" and "yesterday" or "thisweek" and "lastweek" data sets available to some of my visualization scripts without having to figure out the specific dates in my scripts.

 *NOTE*: if `archive` is false and `previousset` is null, then when the *rotate* command is run, the `currentset` file *WILL BE DELETED*

 ## example 2
 A specific example using the [speedtest-cli](https://pypi.org/project/speedtest-cli/) program.
 Once you install it via `pip`, you can run the commands below verbatim to generate weekly data sets full of twice-daily speed reports.
 ### init